crystal-ball/react-application-prototype/docs/conventions.md

 - Prettier w/ @crystal-ball/prettier-base
 - ESLint w/ eslint-config-eloquence
 - .jsconfig.json for instructing VSCode how to autocomplete `@` alias
+- Hot loading is supported with the webpack dev server hot mode, HotModuleReplacementPlugin, and `react-hot-loader`.
+RHL uses a Babel plugin, along with an import that must come before React is imported, and a hot export of App.

 #### Source